RemkoDuursma/learningguidetor/18-versioncontrol.md

 ```

 and remember to press `q` when the output is longer than the window to return to the prompt.

-### Useful tasks

-This section lists a number of useful things you can do with git from the command line.
-It is by no means exhaustive.

 #### Adding a remote to a local repository